Behrouz-Babaki/academic-kickstart/content/home/about.md

 # Biography

-Currently, I am working at the [Quosseca](http://www.polymtl.ca/labo-quosseca/) lab in Polytechnique Montreal, under the supervision of professor [Gilles Pesant](http://www.polymtl.ca/expertises/en/pesant-gilles).

-I completed my PhD studies in the Machine Learning group at KU Leuven, under the supervision of professor [Luc De Raedt](http://people.cs.kuleuven.be/~luc.deraedt/) and professor [Tias Guns](http://homepages.vub.ac.be/~tiasguns/).
+I am a postdoctoral researcher at HEC Montreal, where I work with professor [Laurent Charlin](http://www.cs.toronto.edu/~lcharlin/) and professor [Sanjay Jena](https://sites.google.com/site/sanjaydjena/home).
+Prior to that, I was a postdoctoral researcher at the [Quosseca](http://www.polymtl.ca/labo-quosseca/) lab in Polytechnique Montreal, where I worked with professor [Gilles Pesant](http://www.polymtl.ca/expertises/en/pesant-gilles).
+Before that, I was a PhD student in the Machine Learning group at KU Leuven, under the supervision of professor [Luc De Raedt](http://people.cs.kuleuven.be/~luc.deraedt/) and professor [Tias Guns](http://homepages.vub.ac.be/~tiasguns/).

 My main areas of interest are combinatorial optimization and probabilistic reasoning.